Cwarcup/personal-blog/data/blog/Data-Structures/arrays.md

 ---
 title: Arrays
 date: '2022-02-26'
-tags: ['Data Structures', 'Single Linked List']
+tags: ['Data Structures', 'Arrays']
 draft: true
-summary: Arrays
+summary: Methods and implementation of an array.
 ---

 Sometimes called lists and orders data sequentially.
 If you need to iterate over some data, one by one, arrays are the best choice.